PolicyCraft: Supporting Collaborative and Participatory Policy Design through Case-Grounded Deliberation: Introduction

 \section{Introduction}

-Communities and organizations of all types, whether small or large, online or offline, often rely on policies to support community governance \cite{lowi1972four}.
+Communities and organizations of all types, whether small or large, online or offline, often rely on \textit{regulatory policies}\footnote{Regulatory policies focus on regulating the behavior and practices of individuals within communities and organizations, while other policies like constituent, distributive, and redistributive focus on how resources, services, or responsibilities are shared or organized \cite{lowi1972four}.} to support community governance \cite{lowi1972four}.
 For example, online communities like Reddit have content moderation rules that govern what content is allowed in each subreddit \cite{fiesler2018reddit, chandrasekharan2018internet}.
-Small groups like university classes have course policies to guide how students should handle credit and attribution, or how generative AI can and cannot be used to help students with their coursework \cite{tan2024more}.
-At a national level, governments have guidelines that regulate the responsible development and use of emerging technologies \cite{ostp2023blueprint, hsiao2018vtaiwan}.
+Small groups like university classes have course policies that guide how students may or may not use generative AI in their coursework \cite{tan2024more}.
+Local governments have zoning regulations that determine what kinds of buildings can or cannot be developed in specific geographic areas \cite{kim2024integrating}, such as restricting industrial development in residential neighborhoods.
+Such regulatory policies are essential for guiding the behavior of community members, upholding their shared values, and supporting their collective goals \cite{ostrom1990governing}.

 Today, policy development processes are typically top-down and centralized, lacking input from the communities and stakeholders who they will impact \cite{zuckerman2023community, jhaver2023decentralizing, siddarth2021ai}.
 This can lead to the development of policies that are poorly fit to community needs \cite{zhang2024data}.
 Furthermore, community members may perceive these policies as illegitimate \cite{zuckerman2023community}, leading them to reject the policies \cite{boehner2016data}, organize strikes \cite{mithical2023moderation}, or even leave the community \cite{fiesler2020moving}.
 For example, volunteer moderators on Stack Overflow organized a strike to protest a new policy about moderation of AI-generated content, which the platform enforced without first communicating with the community \cite{mithical2023moderation}.